iktakahiro/dddpy/README.md

 └── tests
 ```

 ### DTO (Data Transfer Object)

 DTO (Data Transfer Object) is a good practice to isolate domain objects from the infrastructuer layer.

-On a minimum MVC architecture, models often extend a base class provided by a O/R Mappaer.
+On a minimum MVC architecture, models often inherit a base class provided by a O/R Mappaer.
 But in that case, the domain layer would be dependent on the outer layer.
+The same can be said for Python applications using SqlAlchemy.

 To solve this problem, we can simply set two rules:

-1. A domain object **DOES NOT** extend SqlAlchemy Base class.
+1. A Domain layer classes (such as an Entity or a Value Object) **DO NOT** extend SqlAlchemy Base class.
-2. A Data transfer Object extends SqlAlchemy Base class.
+2. A Data transfer Objects extend the O/R mapper class.

 ### UoW (Unit of Work)

-TBD
+Even if we succeed in isolating the domain layer, some issues remains.
+One of them is how to manage transactions.

+UoW (Unit of Work) Pattern can be the solution.

+*TBD*

 ## Tech Stack